mojaloop/mini-loop/README.md

 helm test ml --logs
 ```
 For more detailed instructions on running the helm tests see "Testing Deployments" section of : https://github.com/mojaloop/helm
-## Running the Testing ToolkitFrom a remote browser
+## Running the Testing Toolkit From a remote browser
 Assuming you have followed the instructions above for "accessing Mojaloop from beyond localhost" then from your linux or OSX laptop you should be able to browse to http://testing-toolkit.local and you should see the main page for the Testing Toolkit.

 For a good overview of the Testing Toolkit functionality please see the video (https://www.youtube.com/watch?v=xyC6Pd3zE9Y),
 - Full documentation for the Testing Toolkit (https://github.com/mojaloop/ml-testing-toolkit/blob/master/documents/User-Guide-Mojaloop-Testing-Toolkit.md)

 ## Prerequisites
 - a running x86_64 ubuntu 20 or 22 environment.
 - root user or sudo access
 - non-root user (with bash shell)
 - git installed (usually installed by default on Ubuntu 20 or 22)
-- min 8GB ram available  (8GB or more recommended)
+- min 8GB ram available  (current testing suggests 16 GB if deploying 3PPI and Bulk options)
 - min 64GB storage available
 - broadband internet connection from the ubuntu OS (for downloading helm charts and container images )

 ## Notes:
-- You can select to install Microk8s or k3s kubernetes engine but k3s is more frequently tested and quicker to install
 - Mojaloop code is developed to be deployable in a robust, highly available and highly secure fashion *BUT* the mini-loop deployment focusses on simplicity and hence is not deploying Mojaloop in a highly secure, highly available fashion.
 The mini-loop deployment of Mojaloop is *NOT* intended for production purposes rather it enables:
   - trial: users new,expert and in-between to quickly run and access Mojaloop and its various features
   - test : the Mojaloop community do realistic testing of Mojaloop across a broad range of settings